Distributed Inference over Linear Models using Alternating Gaussian Belief Propagation: Introduction

 Most existing solutions that leverage the GBP algorithm~\cite{hu, sui, tai, cosovictra} in a distributed setting are based on synchronous scheduling of GBP iterations among computing nodes (clusters), thus relying on synchronous message exchange between disjoint clusters.
 In this paper, we challenge the efficiency of such an approach, and propose a novel alternating GBP (AGBP) algorithm for the distributed settings.
 In particular, AGBP employs alternating scheduling, where number of intra-cluster iterations (i.e., synchronous message exchanges within each of the clusters) are done interchangeably with a number of inter-cluster iterations (synchronous message exchanges between the clusters).
 Using analytical results and extensive numerical examples, we argue that alternating scheduling is an efficient approach for solving large-scale inference problems in massive IoT networks under communication constraints.

 The impact of our work reflects in two key outcomes: improved convergence rate and improved probability of convergence for the AGBP as compared to the traditional synchronous GBP.
-The contributions of this work are summarised as follows: \begin{itemize} \item We show a significant improvement in the inference time of the AGBP algorithm compared to the synchronous GBP. \item We demonstrate that the number of iterations needed for convergence is driven by the \emph{sparsity} of the clusters a factor graph is segmented into, and does not depend on the number of observed nodes and state variables, as well as the number of clusters. \item Applying AGBP in a dynamic scenario, where new observations and state estimates are evolved continuously over time, causes additional reduction of iterations until convergence. \item In scenarios where both alternating and synchronous GBP algorithms fail to converge, applying damping technique (see Appendix B for details) is more beneficial for the AGBP algorithm. \end{itemize}
+The contributions of this work are summarised as follows: \begin{itemize} \item We show a significant improvement in the inference time of the AGBP algorithm compared to the synchronous GBP. \item We show through experiments that the convergence rate is independent of number of clusters and is mainly driven by the \emph{sparsity} of the clusters a factor graph is segmented into. \item Applying AGBP in a dynamic scenario, where new observations and state estimates are evolved continuously over time, causes additional reduction of iterations until convergence. \item In scenarios where both alternating and synchronous GBP algorithms fail to converge, applying damping technique (see Appendix D for details) is more beneficial for the AGBP algorithm. \end{itemize}

 In summary, the above remarks make the AGBP algorithm a scalable and efficient method for distributed inference in massive IoT networks, in particular for the cases with dynamic arrival of new observations over time.